Montpellier Business School

 Montpellier Business School is a French business school (grande école) located in Montpellier.
-Founded in 1897 by the Chamber of Commerce and Industry of Montpellier, the Grande école is one of the oldest of the French Écoles Supérieures de Commerce.
+Founded in 1897 by the Montpellier Chamber of Commerce and Industry, this Grande école is one of the oldest of the French Écoles Supérieures de Commerce.

 Montpellier Business School offers several programmes: Bachelor, Master (programme Grande Ecole), 15 Masters of Science, and Executive MBA.
 The business school has the triple accreditation EQUIS, AACSB and AMBA.

-Identity and status
+Legal non-profit status

-Montpellier Business School, established in 1897, is one of the oldest management schools in Europe.

-Founded by the Chamber of Commerce and Industry of Montpellier, Montpellier Business School was initially created to train economic managers who would help in developing activities and businesses in its region.

-Montpellier Business School has received, in 2017, the qualification of Private Higher Education Institution of General Interest (EESPIG).
-This label issued by the French State ensures that all its resources are exclusively assigned to the public service mission of higher education.
+Since 2013 Montpellier Business School has been constituted as an association under the law of 1901, which guarantees its non-profit status.
+Cementing this in 2017 Montpellier Business School was designated a Private Higher Education Institution of General Interest (EESPIG). by the French State, this further ensures that all its resources are exclusively assigned to the public service mission of higher education.

-Montpellier Business School is an association under the law of 1901 since 2013.

-The Governance of the Association brings together the many Major Partners, grouped within the Advisory Board, the Chamber of Commerce and Industry of Hérault, the Chamber of Commerce and Industry of the Occitanie region, the Regional Council of Occitanie, Montpellier Méditerranée Métropole, the Alumni Association as well as representatives of universities and other higher education and research institutions and qualified personalities.

 History

 The ESC Montpellier was created in 1897 by the Chamber of Commerce of Montpellier (CCI Montpellier).